cabforum/forum/SCWG-charter.md

 (6) it publishes how it adds or removes a CA certificate from such list.

    **(c) Probationary Member:** An organization that does not meet the requirements in (a) or (b) may be granted Probationary Member status, as set forth in Sections 2.1 and 3.3 of the Bylaws, for a period of time to be designated by the SCWG.
-In addition to the requirement in (a) or (b) above, section 4(d) establishes a six-month period during which any representative of a Probationary Member MUST attend at least 30% of SCWG teleconferences and at least one SCWG face-to-face meeting (either physically or virtually).
+In addition to the requirement in (a) or (b) above, section 4(d) establishes a six-month period during which any representative of a Probationary Member MUST attend at least 30% of SCWG teleconferences (not counting subcommittee meetings) and at least one SCWG face-to-face meeting (either physically or virtually).

+   A Probationary Member may participate in SCWG Meetings, Teleconferences, and on the SCWG's discussion lists, but may not propose or endorse ballots or take part in voting, except on special straw polls of the SCWG (e.g. when selecting meeting dates, locations, etc.).

-   **(d)** The SCWG includes Associate Members and Interested Parties, as set forth in sections 3.1 and 3.2 of the Bylaws.
+   **(d)** The SCWG includes Associate Members and Interested Parties, whose qualifications and privileges are set forth in sections 3.1 and 3.2 of the Bylaws, respectively.

 **4. Applications for Membership**

 **(a)** Applicants for membership must supply the following information:

+   * The Forum's IPR Policy Agreement duly signed by a person with authority to bind the organization;

-   * Confirmation that the applicant meets the requirements in either 3(a) or 3(b), and if it satisfies both, then an indication of the single category under which the applicant wishes to apply;
+   * Confirmation that the Applicant meets the requirements in either 3(a) or 3(b), and if it satisfies both, then an indication of the single category under which the Applicant wishes to apply;

-   * The organization name, as they wish it to appear on the Forum website and in official Forum documents.
+   * The organization name, as they wish it to appear on the Forum website and in official Forum documents;

-   * URL of the applicant's main website.
+   * URL of the Applicant's main website;

-   * Names and email addresses of employees who will participate in the SCWG and Forum as representatives.
+   * Names and email addresses of employees who will participate in the SCWG and Forum as representatives; **_and_**

    * Emergency contact information for security issues related to certificate trust.

 **(b)** Applicants that qualify as Certificate Issuers must supply the following additional information:

-   * URL of the current qualifying audit report.
+   * URL of the current qualifying audit report;

-   * The URLs of three web pages that comply with section 2.2 of the TLS Baseline Requirements (respectively secured with a valid, a revoked, and an expired certificate).
+   * The URLs of three web pages that comply with section 2.2 of the TLS Baseline Requirements (respectively secured with a valid, a revoked, and an expired certificate); **_and_**

    * Links or references to an issued end-entity certificate that demonstrates it being treated as valid by a Certificate Consumer Member.